AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 				<b>Logo URL</b>
 			</td>
 			<td>
 			A HTTPS URL that leads to the logo.
 Valid file formats are .gif, .jpg or .png.
 The image may not exceed a maximum size of 190 pixels in width and 60 pixels in height.
 PayPal cuts off images that are larger.
-PayPal places thelogo at the very top of the shopping cart overview.
+PayPal places the logo at the very top of the shopping cart overview.
 			</td>
 		</tr>
 		<tr>